Skip to main content

 Partnering with Our Clients on Diversity

-We work with our clients to ensure that we are meeting their DEI initiative goals, staff matters diversely, share best practices, and share trainings we bring in on topics like implicit bias and mentoring diverse professionals.
+We work with our clients to ensure that we are meeting their DEI initiative goals, staff matters diversely, share best practices, and share training we bring in on topics like implicit bias and mentoring diverse professionals.
 We realize that the most impactful work happens when we partner with our clients and the community to collectively bring real changes to structural inequities.

 Meet Our DE&I Committee Members